jeremyButtler/find--Co-infections/README.md

   (figures/Similarity--20000--v3--80-20--indels.svg).
-However, when I run find co-infections V3 on real porcine circovirus type 2 reads (From doi.org/10.3390/v14050924), I noticed that most consensuses had at least one to three indels to their manually curated sequences.
-  This is much higher than the number of V1 sequences with indels.
+However, when I run find co-infections V3 on real porcine circovirus type 2 reads (From doi.org/10.3390/v14050924), I noticed that most consensuses had at least one to three indels to their manually curated sequences, is higher than the number of V1 sequences with indels (data not shown).
 This shows that simulated data does not completely capture the error rates.

   | UP9 Num. sequences | Num. insertions | Num. deletions | Num. indels |
   |:------------------:|:---------------:|:--------------:|:-----------:|